thierrypascal/get_active_together/README.md

 Username and password for Admin-Section: "admin".

 I'm particular proud of:
-I made an own template with a delete button for meetups, because otherwise users couldn't delete them.
+- I made an own template with a delete button for meetups, because otherwise users couldn't delete them.
+- I made a custom login form so that it looks nicer and fits better to the rest of the app

 ## Project grading